GamesCreed

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed

 Making your way through the building, your next objective will be to make it to the military and investigate the area.
-This is also where the player will locate the first puzzle – puzzles start off pretty easy and increase in difficulty as the player progresses.
-After getting caught by the security guard and hilariously scares the character, the character strikes up a conversation to find some information about the place.
+This is also where the player will locate the first puzzle – puzzles start pretty easy and increase in difficulty as the player progresses.
+After getting caught by the security guard and being hilariously scared the character, the character strikes up a conversation to find some information about the place.

 Aside from revealing key details, when the symbols on the lantern are fully lit up, it can protect the player from one lethal ghost attack.
-However, this will need to be recharged in order to avoid the next attack.
+However, this will need to be recharged to avoid the next attack.
 This lantern has two main functions: Revealing the unseen and protecting the carrier.
 Alongside protection, the lamp will also be able to clear and cleanse dark energy that may block your way.

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed

-Once all the creepy things have happened and the game really gets on a roll, the horror factor shoots up.
+Once all the creepy things have happened and the game gets on a roll, the horror factor shoots up.
 The game’s graphics are beautifully designed when it comes to cutscenes and interactions.
-The graphics really bloom when it comes to the ghost encounter.
+The graphics bloom when it comes to the ghost encounter.
 The ghost with the broken neck really put goosebumps on my skin when I first encountered her.
 As for the ghost, the best way to avoid an encounter will be to stay crouched when she is roaming.

 Aside from her creepy look and seriously gruesome outward appearance, her detailed movement (walking backward) and wriggling with violent head thrashing, really set the creep factor to the max.
 The details and effort put into the game really show in the environments of the school, the posters, and even pictures/posters that encompass the school’s wall, and during encounters with characters, some of the photos look really real.

 The Bridge Curse 2: The Extrication‘s atmospheric building is what you would expect from a ghost game such as this, doing its job perfectly, building tension, and putting the player on edge around every corner.
-Although, besides setting the scary mood, the sound engineering also slightly warns players of the coming scenes or encounters with the slight changes in tune, not to mention the lantern starts to rattle when there is a shift in Ying Yang energy.
+Although, besides setting the scary mood, the sound engineering also slightly warns players of the coming scenes or encounters with the slight changes in tune, not to mention the lantern starts to rattle when there is a shift in Yin-Yang energy.

 The Bridge Curse 2: The Extrication, PC, Review, Gameplay, Screenshots, GamesCreed

 The Bridge Curse 2: The Extrication‘s voice acting was phenomenal, really giving life to the character, and ghost players can tell the voice actors really put their all into the game, making it as realistic as it possibly could get for a horror game.
-In the end, I personally had tons of fun playing the game, from the atmosphere to the ghosts and the general story, the game is beautifully built and the level of detail is truly impressive.
+In the end, I had tons of fun playing the game, from the atmosphere to the ghosts and the general story, the game is beautifully built, and the level of detail is truly impressive.

-The Bridge Curse 2: The Extrication scares are definitely scary, although it would be wise to take a break now and then as constant playing can make things quite stressful.
-The game is really worth giving a chance, the tension, the story, and the character details along with the voice acting really set The Bridge Curse 2: The Extrication up there with other horror masterpieces.
+The Bridge Curse 2: The Extrication scares are definitely scary, although it would be wise to take a break now and then, as constant playing can make things quite stressful.
+The game is really worth giving a chance; the tension, the story, and the character details, along with the voice acting, really set The Bridge Curse 2: The Extrication up there with other horror masterpieces.

 Review Overview